 Do Not Sit In The Car

 When an automobile stops moving, so do the drivers steering it and remain glued to their seats.
 No matter how panic-stricken you're, leave your car immediately and get to a safe corner near the side of the road.
 A parked vehicle must be empty in case it's rear-ended by oncoming traffic.
+If you can find shade and a safe place to get help.

 Don't Exist Near The Road